yuraware/yuraware/README.md

 ## About Me

-I am Yuri, full name Yurii Kobets.
+I am Yuri, or Yurii Kobets.
 Software engineer with **15 years of experience** developing high-traffic, scalable products.
 I specialize in building AI tools, full-stack, backend, and mobile applications that serve millions of users worldwide.

 ## Tech Stack